-The group are working on the tasks set by the Government which include:
+The group have worked on the tasks set by the Government which included:

-The Minister of Transport Hon Michael Wood has released a summary of the Indicative Business Case to show the progress so far before it is considered by the Government.
+The Minister of Transport Hon Michael Wood released a summary of the Indicative Business Case to show the progress ahead of it being considered by the Government.
 The technical assessment work identified that light rail is the ideal form of transport to pursue.

 I am excited by the potential of Light Rail to enhance the daily lives of citizens in our great City.